tbojustin/resumechallenge/content/faq/_index.md

 I work at [A Cloud Guru](https://acloud.guru), a cloud education company, but this is a personal attempt to give back to the community.

+## Is there a deadline to complete the challenge?
+No, this is a standing offer.

 ## Does completing the Cloud Resume Challenge guarantee I will get a job in the cloud?

 No. But I will get your name and resume in front of as many people as I can to help.